-Want to feel like you’re at home but with better (much better) food that you don’t have to cook or clear up?
-Get yourself down to this new culinary offering in north Wiltshire.
+Want to feel like you’re at home but with better food and no clearing up?
+Get yourself down to this new culinary hotspot in Wilts.

 The old Saxon hamlet of Cricklade is a short gallop away from both Cirencester and Swindon, and has the honour of being the first town on the Thames as it flows towards London.
 Back in 1821 the journalist William Cobbett described it as “a villainous hole”, which is rather harsh!
 In fact, it’s an attractive (its Latin motto In Loco Delicioso translates as ‘in a pleasant place’) place with a laid-back feel and a rare wet meadow where you can spot snake’s head fritillaries.
 The Cricklade Club is bang in the centre on the high street.

 There’s something of the California eaterie going on here spliced with quirky English charm.
 Owner Talia Maddison and her husband Simon have an eye for the unusual and aren’t afraid to mix things up.